Pain Management Tips Your Physiotherapist Wants You to Know

 It’s possible to be reimbursed for physio under your private insurance plan without needing a referral.
 If you’re 65 or older, you may need a doctor’s okay to access government-funded physical therapy.

 Here are 20 symptoms you should never ignore.

 Pain isn’t always a bad thing

 Massages needn’t always feel relaxing.
-Physios are trained to manipulate muscles and joints to release tension and relieve pain.
+Physios are trained to manipulate muscles and joints for pain management through the release of tension.
 That said, a therapist shouldn’t cause intense discomfort.

 Your mental health matters